Sakrafux/stack-experiment-monorepo/apps/realworld/backend/go/README.md

 While the idea of using implicit interfaces certainly has its merits and can be used to great success, the lack of implicit documentation usually found by using a defined interface is apparent.
 At least optional syntax would be helpful.

-The code is not optimal and could potentially be optimized, reducing code by ~20% and making some iterated database accesses single access.

 As the result is a compiled binary, the program executes expectedly fast.

 ----